Java logging framework: Functionality overview

-Simpler logging frameworks, like Logging Framework by the Object Guy, combine the logger and the appender.
+Simpler logging frameworks, like |Java Logging Framework by the Object Guy, combine the logger and the appender.
 This simplifies default operation, but it is less configurable, especially if the project is moved across environments.

 Logger

 A Logger is an object that allows the application to log without regard to where the output is sent/stored.
 The application logs a message by passing an object or an object and an exception with an optional severity level to the logger object under a given name/identifier.